UsernameIsNotAvailableBruh/Code.org-ColorImage/README.md

-# This repo relates slightly to code.org's "Computer Science Principles" course.
-(It's about a widget in the course, linked below)
+# This repo is about a code.org's "Computer Science Principles" widget (linked below)
-[Unit 1 Lesson 8 "Color images"] (https://studio.code.org/s/csp1-2023/lessons/8/levels/4/)
+[unit 1 lesson 8 "color images"] (https://studio.code.org/s/csp1-2023/lessons/8/levels/4/)

 ### To use:
 You can use this script to generate an image in bits and then paste the BinaryOutput.txt